 Who does the law apply to?

-As an Accountant, this legislation applies to you and many of your customers.
 The new law applies to all government agencies and organisations governed by the Privacy Act. (e.g. Many private sector businesses and not-for-profit organisations with an annual turnover of more than $3 million.)
 The Privacy Act also extends to some types of businesses with an annual turnover of less than $3 million.
 This includes business and individuals that:

 - Handle personal information for a living, including those who handle credit reporting information, tax file numbers and health records.